dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 ## memcached sources

-My colleague Camilo Lopez [@camilo-github] came up with the idea to attach a uprobe to the `process_command` function in Memcached.
+Camilo Lopez [@camilo-github] came up with the idea to attach a uprobe to the `process_command` function in Memcached.
 In the Memcached source code, the signature in `memcached.c` shows the argument types and order:

 ```{.c include=src/memcached/memcached.c startLine=5756 endLine=5756}
 ```